npicciani/myscripts/pia/README.md

 This is a python version of the PIA pipeline published by Speiser et al. (2014) modified to retrieve cnidarian opsins from a transcriptome assembly.

-Usage: pia.py fastafile outDir
+Usage: pia.py fastafile outdir

 Arguments:

-fastafile -- path to the transcriptome fasta file outDir -- path to the output directory
+fastafile -- path to the transcriptome fasta file
+outdir -- path to the output directory

 ## User defined paths

 First set the path to a few things in the User-defined Paths block (lines 57-65):

-transdecoder_path.LongOrfs (download from https://github.com/TransDecoder/TransDecoder)
+transdecoder_path (download from https://github.com/TransDecoder/TransDecoder)
-makeblastdb (download NCBI blast+ executables version 2.8) blastp (download NCBI blast+ executables version 2.8) mafft v7.407 (download from https://mafft.cbrc.jp/alignment/software) raxmlHPC-PTHREADS-SSE3 version 8.2.12 (download from https://github.com/stamatak/standard-RAxML)
+makeblastdb (download NCBI blast+ executables version 2.8)
+blastp (download NCBI blast+ executables version 2.8)
+mafft v7.407 (download from https://mafft.cbrc.jp/alignment/software)
+raxmlHPC-PTHREADS-SSE3 version 8.2.12 (download from https://github.com/stamatak/standard-RAxML)

-Current script uses the three files (baitfile, sequence alignment, and phylogenetic tree) also available at this repository for retrieving candidate opsin sequences and then placing those sequences in a previously published phylogenetic tree (in this case, from Picciani et al. 2018).
+This script uses the three files (baitfile, sequence alignment, and phylogenetic tree; also available at this repository) for retrieving candidate opsin sequences and then placing those sequences in a previously published phylogenetic tree (in this case, from Picciani et al. 2018).

-Once you downloaded the baitfile, alignment and tree, change the path to those files on lines 63-65 before running the script.
+Once you download the baitfile, alignment and tree, change the path to those files on lines 63-65 before running the script.

 ## Output files

 This script will return all outputs from transdecoder, makeblastdb, blastp, mafft and RaXML.
 The final opsin file will be written with the extension ".opsins.fasta"